mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 ### 2.3.
 Set up the Application

-Enter your container terminal. _Note: You can enter the terminal from the Coolify UI, but I prefer using my local terminal instead._
+Enter your **container terminal**. _Note: You can enter the terminal from the Coolify UI, but I prefer using my local terminal instead._

 <details>
 <summary>Using Coolify UI</summary>